 After graduating summa cum laude from New York University with a BS in Communications, Lisa worked extensively in the music industry in New York and Los Angeles before enrolling in the Southwestern University School of Law.
 At Southwestern, Lisa received her J.D., made the Dean’s List, participated on the moot court team – where she placed first in both writing and oral advocacy in a national competition – and was a Lead Articles Editor on Southwestern’s Law Review.
 Additionally while in law school, Lisa wrote an article about online distribution of motion pictures, which was published by Hastings’ Communications and Entertainment Law Journal in 2000.
 And in 2010, Lisa co-wrote The ABA’s Legal Guide to Independent Filmmaking with her partner Michael C. Donaldson.

 Lisa is an adjunct professor at Southwestern and a frequent speaker on panels sponsored by Film Independent, American Pavilion and UCLA (where she also teaches “legal basics” at the UCLA Summer Producer’s Workshop).

 Lisa currently resides in Los Angeles with her husband Dustin and their sons Dylan and Liam.

-Dean R. Cheley, Associate
+Dean R. Cheley, Partner

 Dean Cheley is an entertainment attorney who offers expertise in all areas of the entertainment industry, including structuring deals and negotiating contracts for individuals and corporations involved in the film and television industry.
 He works with book authors, screen writers, performers, directors and producers, as well as institutions such as studios, networks, guilds and talent agencies.
 Prior to joining the firm, Dean litigated numerous types of entertainment disputes, including copyright and trademark infringement, rights of publicity, breach of contract and partnership disputes.